saqibur/tuxedo/style-guide.md

     return spam + spam + spam
 Other common forms of suppressing this warning include using ‘_ as the identifier for the unused argument or prefixing the argument name with ‘unused_’, or assigning them to ‘_’.
 These forms are allowed but no longer encouraged.
 These break callers that pass arguments by name and do not enforce that the arguments are actually unused.

-NEVER use relative imports
-Do not use relative names in imports.
-Even if the module is in the same package, use the full package name.
-This helps prevent unintentionally importing a package twice.

-2.3.3 Decision
-All new code should import each module by its full package name.

-Imports should be as follows:

-Yes:
-  # Reference absl.flags in code with the complete name (verbose).
-  import absl.flags
-  from doctor.who import jodie

-  FLAGS = absl.flags.FLAGS
-Yes:
-  # Reference flags in code with just the module name (common).
-  from absl import flags
-  from doctor.who import jodie

-  FLAGS = flags.FLAGS

-  Libraries or packages may define their own exceptions.
-When doing so they must inherit from an existing exception class.
-Exception names should end in Error and should not introduce repetition (foo.FooError).

 Exceptions must follow certain conditions: